 \subsection{Proposed GZSL}

-The proposed method addresses the limitation of existing embedding learning and feature synthesizing methods that ignore individual attributes for guiding the construction of feature embedding and their test gap.
-The method shown in Figure~\ref{f1} comprises two networks: a) Attribute Guided Attention Network (AGAN) and b) Adversarial Feature Generation Network (AFGN).
+The proposed method addresses the limitation of existing embedding learning and feature synthesizing methods that ignore individual attributes for guiding feature embedding construction.
+The method shown in Figure~\ref{f1} comprises two networks: 1) Attribute Guided Attention Network (AGAN) and 2) Adversarial Feature Generation Network (AFGN).
 AGAN is the embedding learning part of the proposed method.
 The attention mechanism is placed in AGAN.
 First, AGAN constructs feature embedding using the attention mechanism and leverages the feature embedding for the GZSL task.
-Then, the feature synthesizing part, AFGN, uses the embedding to learn the synthesization of attribute weighted visual features for GZSL.
-They are mutually trained to improve each other's performance i.e., AGAN takes supervision from AFGN for optimizing the constructed feature embedding, and AFGN takes supervision from AGAN to generate visual features.
+Then, the feature synthesizing part, AFGN, uses the constructed feature embedding to learn the generation of attribute-weighted visual features adversarially.
+Furthermore, AGAN and AFGN are mutually optimized to improve each other's performance i.e., AGAN takes supervision from AFGN for optimizing the constructed feature embedding, and AFGN takes supervision from AGAN to generate visual features.
 This optimization is performed by minimizing our designed losses.